5 Reasons to Develop Your Business in France

 In 2004, French car makers produced worldwide 5.93 million units and French sales represents 15% of world sales.
-The French car makers, which presence is very strong in Europe, plan to conquer emerging countries markets by setting up in Brazil or China.
+The French car makers, whose presence is very strong in Europe, plan to conquer emerging countries' markets by setting up in Brazil or China.

 Michelin is the world leader in tire production.
 Saint-Gobain holds the same position in the production of glass and is the second largest exporter.
 France is 4th in the world concerning the plastics industry, which count 4000 companies.

 Construction and Public Works: